pivotal/skenario/docs/architecture.md

 ```
 The diagram above shows how Skenario communicates with Kubernetes at a high level.

+## Metrics lifecycle

+The Scenario includes a parameter which determines how often to send statistics.
+System statistics such as pod CPU usage and request concurrency go the following way
+    - Skenario asks pods to give metrics
+    - Skenario passes metrics per pod to dispatcher
+    - Dispatcher passes metrics to plugins
+    - Plugins pass metrics to the autoscalers

 ## Horizontal scaling in Skenario

 For more information how Skenario scales horizontally see [concepts.md].